pollen-robotics/firmware_Poulpe/src/config/README.md

 This crate contains the configuration of the poule project.
 It is used to store the configuration of the different crates and to provide a common interface to access the configuration parameters.

-It has two main modules:
+It has three main modules:
 - `BrushlessMotor`: Contains the configuration of the BLDC motor control crate
 - `CurrentSense` : Contains the configuration of the current sense crate
+- `Flash` : Contains the configuration of the flash memory crate

 ## BrushlessMotor
 Brushless motor control configuration module.
 It contains the following configuration parameters: